Is 5G home internet good for gaming?

 Latency is the time it takes for a packet of information to travel over a network, and it’s critical in online gaming.
 While 5G offers lower latency than the older 4G and 3G technologies, fluctuations and spikes occur frequently.
 The factors causing these spikes include:

-- Network congestion caused by a surge in users.
+- Network congestion caused by a surge in users

-- Increased physical distance between devices and 5G cell towers.
+- Increased physical distance between devices and 5G cell towers

-- Signal interference from physical barriers.
+- Signal interference from physical barriers

-- Adverse weather conditions.
+- Adverse weather conditions that disrupt wireless signals

 Lower priority than cell users

+What does this deprioritization mean for 5G home internet users?
 The deprioritization of home internet services leads to slower and inconsistent speeds that impact gaming and streaming during busy times.
-T-Mobile warns users that “during congestion, Home Internet customers may notice speeds lower than other customers due to data prioritization”.
+Slower internet speeds result in longer game downloads and lag in fast-paced, competitive games.

 5G home internet deprioritization is part of network management to ensure an even allocation of network resources.
 However, it can come at a price for gamers relying on a stable internet connection.